-Product development and engineering expenses increased \$6.3 million in the second quarter of fiscal year 2022 compared to the second quarter of fiscal year 2021 as a result of fluctuations in the timing of development activities and an approximately \$3 million increase in staffing-related costs.
-The levels of product development and engineering expenses reported in a fiscal period can be significantly impacted, and therefore experience period over period volatility, by the number of new product tapeouts and by the timing of recoveries from non-recurring engineering services, which are typically recorded as a reduction to product development and engineering expense.
+Product development and engineering expenses increased \$9.5 million in the third quarter of fiscal year 2022 compared to the third quarter of fiscal year 2021 as a result of an approximately \$5 million increase in staffing-related costs, including performance-based compensation, and an approximately \$4 million increase in operating supplies and contracted research, as well as fluctuations in the timing of development activities.
+The levels of product development and engineering expenses reported in a fiscal period can be significantly impacted, and therefore experience period over period volatility, by the number of new product tape-outs and by the timing of recoveries from non-recurring engineering services, which are typically recorded as a reduction to product development and engineering expense.